-In our studio we have regular weekly private lessons, which can range in length from 20/30 minutes to 2 hours or more.
+In our studio we have regular weekly private lessons, which can range in length from 20 or 30 minutes to 2 hours or more.
 The length of lessons depends on the student's age, readiness, maturity, the degree to which they can follow instructions, concentrate and focus, and of course, the level of their playing, the demands of their music, and any musical challenges before them.

 Lessons take place every week that the Ann Arbor Schools are in session.
 Students are expected to prepare for and attend all their lessons.
 Consistency matters.

-During vacation breaks, the studio is on break.
-Special lessons can be arranged during breaks if you wish or need and if Miss Wendy is available.
+During vacation breaks during the school year, the studio is on break.
+Special lessons can be arranged during breaks if you wish or need and if Wendy is available.

 Pre-Twinklers who are very young will have shorter lessons, with parents receiving instruction for the balance of the lesson time.
 Starting with pre-Twinkles, beginners have 30 minute lessons.
 Those beginners who exhibit greater maturity and readiness may have 45 minute lessons even in Book 1.
 By mid-Book 2 all students are expected to have a 45 minute lesson.
 By Book 3, some students are ready for an hour lesson depending on attention span and maturity.
 However, by Book 4 and higher all students have lessons of one hour duration, at least.

 Consistent Mindful Practice = How to make progress!

 Everyone can learn!
 But the pace at which students progress in their musical achievements on their instrument depends on how well many basic factors are met: